Salman the Persian: Translation of the Quran

+Manuscripts

+Salman is considered one of the pioneers in Shiite written works.
+In addition, written works have also been attributed to him.
+Including a work called "Khobar Jathliq al-Roumi".
+Of course, this work is a text that Salman only narrated and was not the author of.
+"Khabar Jathliq Rumi" contains the theological questions of the Roman emperor to the Caliph of the Muslims after the death of the Prophet Muhammad and Ali's answer to those questions.
+Ibn Babawiyah quoted three parts of it and at the end of the second and third quotations he pointed out that the full text of Salman's book is at the end of the book Prophethood has been brought.

 Death

 One source states that he died in 32 A.H. / 652 or 653 C.E. in the Julian calendar. while another source says he died during Uthman's era in 35 A.H. / 655 or 656 C.E.
 Other sources state that he died during Ali's reign.
 His tomb is located in Salman Al-Farsi Mosque in Al-Mada'in, or according to some others, in Isfahan, Jerusalem or elsewhere.

-Views

-Shi'ite
+Legacy

+Shia Islam

 Shi'ites, Twelvers in particular, hold Salman in high esteem for a hadith attributed to him, in which all twelve Imāms were mentioned to him by name, from Muhammad.
 Salman, along with Abu Dharr, Ammar ibn Yasir, and Miqdad ibn Aswad, is considered to be the four loftiest of the Shi'a.
 Ali Asgher Razwy, a 20th-century Shia Twelver Islamic scholar states:

-Sufi
+Alawism

+For Alawites, Salman is part of a divine trinity alongside Muhammad and Ali, the latter of whom is seen as a manifestation of Allah.

+Sufism

-Salman is also well known as a prominent figure in Sufi traditions.
-Sufi orders such as Qadriyya and Bektashiyya and Naqshbandi have Salman in their Isnad of their brotherhood.
-In the Oveyssi-Shahmaghsoudi order and Naqshbandi order, Salman is the third person in the chain connecting devotees with Muhammad.
-The members of futuwwa associations also regarded Salman as one of their founders, along with Ali ibn Abi Talib.
+Salman is also well known as a prominent figure in Sufism.
+Sufi orders such as Qadiri, Bektashi, and Naqshbandi have Salman in their Isnad of their brotherhood.
+In the Uwaisi-Shahmaghsoudi order of Kubrawi Sufism and in Naqshbandi Sufism, Salman is the third person in the chain connecting devotees with Muhammad.
+The members of futuwwa associations also regarded Salman as one of their founders, along with Ali.